Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Preliminary and main results

 For any class of POVMs $C$, the relation between $P_{n,C}(\pi_0,\pi_1|\rho \| \sigma)$ and $\beta_{n,C}(\alpha|\rho \| \sigma)$ is given as follows:

-Similarly the following formula holds between $P_{n,C}(\pi_0,\pi_1|\rho \| \sigma)$ and $\alpha_{n,C}(\beta|\rho \| \sigma)$:
+Similarly, the following formula holds between $P_{n,C}(\pi_0,\pi_1|\rho \| \sigma)$ and $\alpha_{n,C}(\beta|\rho \| \sigma)$:

-Eq.(\ref{eq P_{n,C} = inf alpha beta}) and Eq.(\ref{eq P_{n,C} = inf alpha beta 2}) hold even when a null hypothesis and an alternative hypothesis are composite hypotheses.
+Eqs.~(\ref{eq P_{n,C} = inf alpha beta}) and (\ref{eq P_{n,C} = inf alpha beta 2}) hold even when a null hypothesis and an alternative hypothesis are composite hypotheses.

 In this paper, we treat this local hypothesis testing problem in the forms of the Chernoff bound, the Stein's Lemma, and the Hoeffding bound.
-For a class of POVM $C$, the Chernoff bound $\xi_{C}$ is given as an optimal exponent of the mean error probability:
+For a class of POVMs $C$, the Chernoff bound $\xi_{C}\left(\rho \|\sigma \right)$ is given as the optimal exponent of the mean error probability: